top of page

 Whether struggling to support the behavioural or emotion needs of their child/loved one, or lost in a spiral of fear, shame, helplessness or hopelessness, parents and caregivers can absolutely still be the strongest allies on their loved one's journey to health.
 In this video, Dr. Adele Lafrance, outlines some of the key reasons why we want YOU.
 Even if you are feeling like you are the last one who should be helping.

-In line with Emotion-Focused Family Therapy – an innovative and evidence-based treatment – our caregiving video series is now available to support caregivers interested in "prevention parenting" or who are struggling with the behavioural or emotional needs of their child/loved one.
-Viewers will be exposed to practical skills and techniques for advanced caregiving.
-Parents and caregivers will also be exposed to education and skills to manage their own emotional reactions - including feelings of burn-out, guilt and resentment.
+In line with modules from Emotion-Focused Family Therapy – an innovative and evidence-based treatment – our caregiving video is now available to support those interested in "prevention parenting" or who are struggling with the needs of their child/loved one.
+Viewers will be exposed to practical skills and techniques for advanced caregiving, including how to tend to potentially problematic caregiving patterns common to many in a caregiving role.

 Are you the parent of a teenager or an adult child with an eating disorder?
 Is your spouse suffering?
 In this 2-part video series, caregivers will learn how to respond to some of the common statements that come up along the journey, including coaching scripts for meal support and symptom interruption.